soumendrak/hashnode/clezfg2ut00x3ntnvcmt14kiu.md

 }
 ```

-This schema defines that the data must be a string and can only be one of the values "red", "green", or "blue".
+This schema defines that the data must be a string and can only be one of the values "red," "green," or "blue."
 Any other value will fail validation.

 ### if/else